perfectayush/dotfiles/README.md

 Dotfiles
 ==============================

-My dotfiles for zsh, emacs and ack.
+My dotfiles for zsh, emacs, tmux and mpv

 Installation
 ------------